 The "My Listening Body" project asks students to design a piece of autobiographical digital media or a performance about a past sonic experience that made them very aware of their bodies.
 Their challenge is to recreate that experience in a multimodal composition.
 The aim of the project is to gain a critical awareness of how sound shapes and affects bodily experiences in particular contexts.

-David created this short video which explores his use of sound as a coping mechanism that helps him deal with anxiety.
+David created this short video that explores his use of sound as a coping mechanism for dealing with anxiety.
 He is interested in the notion that making sound can be used, at least to some extent, to control one's bodily responses to situations.
 In this case, he uses rhythmic sounds to diminish the stress he is feeling during a timed test.
-You can read more about his project in the "Reverberation" for Chapter 2.
+You can read more about his project in the Reverberation for Chapter 2.

 [Image: A screen shot of the "SoundCities" interface.
 The blue navigation bar at the top allows you to click on "info," "map," "database," "projects," "submit," "feeds," or "help."
 Below the navigation bar is a list of different cities you can click on to see the map associated with a particular city.
 "Baltimore" is highlighted.
 Under the list of cities is an aerial image of UMBC's campus, filled with little light blue triangle icons that indicate where sounds have been recorded and uploaded.
 To the right is a pop-up box that contains textual descriptions of the sounds.]

 This collaborative project invites students to design a "sonic object," or any material thing that employs sound strategically to enhance users' overall experience.
 Students are required to develop a prototype and create distinct sounds for their object using a digital audio editor.
 The aim of this project is to learn to approach sound as a mode of composition that is always shaped by and connected to other sensory modes and materials.